-When most Americans hear the word "Tet," they immediately recall learning about the 1968 Tet Offensive during the Vietnam War.
-But what is Tet?
+When many Americans hear the word "Tet," they immediately recall learning about the 1968 Tet Offensive during the Vietnam War.
+But what is Tet all about?

 Considered the first day of spring and most important of national holidays in Vietnam, Tet is the annual Vietnamese New Year celebration, coinciding with the Lunar New Year celebrated throughout the world in January or February.

 Technically, "Tet" is a shortened (thank goodness!) form of Tết Nguyên Đán, a way to say "Lunar New Year" in Vietnamese.

 Although Tet can be a very exciting time to travel in Vietnam, it's also the busiest time of the year to be there.
 Millions of people will be moving throughout the country, returning to their home villages to share reunions with friends and family.
 The Tet holiday will certainly affect your experience in Vietnam.

 Because many shops and businesses are closed during the actual Tet holiday, people rush out in the weeks prior to take care of preparations.
 They purchase gifts, decorations, groceries for the upcoming family reunions, and new clothing.
 Markets become busy, and hotels in big cities begin to get booked up.